 In our school community we are aware of these specific issues, relevant to our school's profile.
 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by circulation of guidance documents including the one-minute-guides from Cheshire East and completion of the government online training.
+This training is reinforced by circulation of guidance documents and annual completion of online training.